Check out my rankings within each division by clicking on the links below. If there is a lineal champion in the weight class he is ranked No. 1.

 8. Nonito Donaire (38-4)

 "The Filipino Flash" lost his junior featherweight title to Jessie Magdaleno in an outstanding fight in November 2016 on the Manny Pacquiao-Jessie Vargas undercard, but Magdaleno refused to give him a rematch and Donaire sought, and received, an early release from his Top Rank promotional contract.
 He signed with promoter Richard Schaefer's Ringstar Sports and moved back up to featherweight, where he once held a world title, and outpointed Mexico's Ruben Garcia Hernandez in San Antonio on Sept.
-23.
+23. There is talk that he could be headed for the United Kingdom to face Carl Frampton in April.

 9. Scott Quigg (33-1-2)